siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 material things.
 It is similar to having an internal 'short circuit' that forces them to reset.

-Other examples of these short cicuits may be sexual dysfunctions for people with a strong desired to possess others sexually, losing it all for gambling addicts, and Alhocol-related diseases for people who want to be possessed by alcoholic drinks.
+Other examples of these short circuits may be sexual dysfunctions for people with a strong desire to possess others sexually, losing it all for gambling addicts, and Alcohol-related diseases for people who want to be possessed by alcoholic drinks.
-These are just extreme examples that make this phenomenon, but it make you wonder what our own short-circuits are.
+These are just extreme examples that illustrate this phenomenon, but it makes you wonder what our own short-circuits are.
 How are we rendering ourselves less efficient as a result of accumulating fear through our possession drives?